 - You can also tick “Sector by sector clone” to clone all sectors on the source disk whether the sector is in use or not.

 - You may also edit partitions on the destination disk to fit the disk.

 Wait for a few minutes, the cloning will be completed.
 By the way, the cost time will depend on the data size on source disk.
 After you the cloning finished, shut down your laptop, take out the small M.2 SSD and put in the larger M.2 SSD drive.

-Besides, you may clone SSD to smaller SSD in some circumstances.
-Clone your Windows system to SSD drive with system clone, or clone a specific partition to the target disk with partition clone.
+Besides, you may want to clone SSD to smaller SSD in some circumstances like move only operating system drive to new SSD, or clone a specific partition to the target disk with partition clone.
 Now, you can have a try.